jgoizueta/nio/README.txt

 ===Examples

 We assume the common implementation of float (<tt>Float::RADIX==2 && Float::MANT_DIG==53</tt>) here.
-In that case, we can use the value 1E23, which is equidistant form two Floats to check which kind of roundig does the interpreter use.
+In that case, we can use the value 1E23, which is equidistant from two Floats to check which kind of roundig does the interpreter use.
 If it's round-to-even (the common case) we'll have:
   1E23 == Float.nio_read('1E23',Nio::Fmt.mode(:gen,:exact,:round=>:even) --> true